Module 4: Patient Financial Counseling

 In most transactions, consumers expect to know their costs before they make a purchase.
 When buying a lawn mower or hiring a landscaping service, for example, people can shop around, compare prices, and look for the best deals on what they need.
 But the cost transparency consumers expect from retailers and service businesses is glaringly absent from health care.
 While there are many differences between health care and other consumer goods, we can help patients estimate their out-of-pocket costs in advance for most services so that they’re not shocked by unexpected bills after their visit.

 Providing cost estimates to patients in advance requires a little more work up front, but ultimately, it’s good for business.
 When patients know what costs to expect, they’re more prepared to pay their bills.
-In a 2014 survey by TransUnion, 75% of respondents said advance estimates of out-of-pocket costs would improve their ability to pay for health care.
-What’s more, patients will probably have a more positive view of your practice when they feel you’re transparent with them about costs.
+In a 2021 survey by Experian Health, eight in ten health care providers believed price transparency correlates with patients being more likely to pay bills on time.
+What’s more, patients will probably have a more positive view of your practice when you’re transparent with them about costs.
 This means they’ll be more likely to recommend you to friends and write favorable social media reviews.

 So when should you provide estimates for out-of-pocket costs?
-Ideally, provide an estimate by phone before the appointment.
+Ideally, provide an estimate by phone or portal a few days before the appointment.
 If that’s not possible due to scheduling or staff limitations, provide an estimate at registration.

 In particular, you’ll want to provide patients with estimates for items such as skin testing or allergy shots.
 Many insurance plans only partially pay for these services, so patients can be left with a big (sometimes unexpected) balance.
 Communicating costs to the patient in advance will eliminate surprises.
 For example, at one large practice with 18 doctors, staff confirm all patient benefits in advance and then call the patient prior to the appointment to discuss costs.
 They also do a consultation before skin testing so that patients can decide not to be tested if cost is an issue.
 Doing this in advance prevents a large number of no-shows or last-minute cancellations by new patients.

-You can use a patient payment estimate worksheet to break down costs and make a patient’s financial responsibilities easy to understand.
+Download this patient payment estimate worksheet to help you break down costs and make a patient’s financial responsibilities easy to understand.

 You can also empower patients to talk to their insurance companies about treatment plans you’re considering.
 Often, patients call their insurance companies with questions about costs for certain treatments, but they hit dead ends when they’re asked for specific billing codes.
 According to Kevin McGrath, MD, FACAAI, ACAAI Practice Management Committee vice-chair, "When we recommend allergy immunotherapy, we give the patient a 4-page explanation of how shots are done and include the billing codes and questions to ask regarding deductibles, copays, and limits.
 We give them the correct questions to ask their insurance carriers regarding coverage unless we have prior knowledge (i.e. Medicare or Medicaid).
 Then there are no surprises.
 We also have them sign a consent to mix and bill their first extracts when starting shots."